irfanzainudin/pantunis/server/db/NOTE.md

+# NOTE.md

+## Sources

+- First 1251 rows: Wilkinson & Winstedt

-# Words that should have pantun
+## Words that should have pantun

 - bahulu
 - siakap